mast3rsoft/lorry/README.md

 5. run cargo check to generate Cargo.toml
 6. If you are using vscode with rust- analyzer it works automatically (because rust analyzer runs cargo check every time)
 ---
-# Lorry cli is coming soon
+# Lorry cli is here!!
+# Search up lorry-cli for more info
 ---
 # Why
 ---